alitourani/computational-intelligence-class-9801/README.md

 | 24 | Utilizng an ANN for Tic-Tac-Toe game | 960122680019, 960122680022, 960122681012, 960122680117 |
 | 25 | A fuzzy system to control light in smart homes | 9512268200, 95122681001 |
 | 26 | A Python framework for Genetic Algorithm phases | 94012269015, 94012261011 |

-## Implementation Environments
-Projects should be implemented using one of the below programming languages:
-- Python
-- C++
-- C#
-- Java